-Use this page to quickly learn some basic French words and common French phrases.
+Learn these basic French words and common phrases with the correct French pronunciation.
 If you are serious about learning French then start at The French Language page where you will find free language videos for learning the alphabet, numbers, French greatings, apologizing and French listening skills for absolute beginners.

 When you are more confident, you can move onto English to French grammar where we have listed useful French videos and information to get you started.
 You will learn about diacritical marks, French pronunciation, nouns, masculine and feminine and the rules of stress.

 Salut - is the informal way of saying "Hi" or "Hello".

 - Bonjour - is the formal way of saying "Hello" or "Good morning".

 - Bonsoir - is the formal way of saying "Good evening".

 French word list for everyday conversation

 Here's a list of common French phrases that will help you communicate whilst travelling in France.
 Your trip will be much more enjoyable if you have a basic French vocabulary and the locals will appreciate your efforts.

 Are you ready to take your next step?
 FrenchPod101.com - have free podcasts and premium language courses to help you master French

 The following examples show you how to pronounce French letter combinations.
 The italic examples are the English equivalents.